gSNAKE (GSNAKE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 gSNAKE Historical Price

-According to the latest data gathered on gSNAKE live price page, the current price of gSNAKE is 123.73USD.
-The circulating supply of gSNAKE(GSNAKE) is 5.53K GSNAKE , giving it a market capitalization of $682.10K.
+According to the latest data gathered on gSNAKE live price page, the current price of gSNAKE is 111.67USD.
+The circulating supply of gSNAKE(GSNAKE) is 5.65K GSNAKE , giving it a market capitalization of $621.29K.

 How Does gSNAKE (GSNAKE) Price Prediction Module Work?